 All tours, which generally last 60-90 minutes and take place rain or shine, can be scheduled as a run, walk, or step-on bus tour, and meet in the lobby of the JW Marriott Grand Rapids (unless otherwise noted).

-If you’re unable to make a tour, but still want to experience the fun of Grand Rapids’ history, Grand Rapids Running Tours uniquely offers half of its tours, like Grand Rapids Most Haunted and Fulton Street Graveyard, as virtual tours in presentation format via video call or in-person.
+If you’re unable to make a tour, but still want to experience the fun of Grand Rapids’ most ghastly past, Grand Rapids Running Tours uniquely offers half of its tours in a virtual presentation format – including Fulton Street Graveyard and Grand Rapids Graveyard.

 Tours Around Michigan's Ghost Tour provides an informative and eerie journey through Grand Rapids' historical and haunted locations.